 This pre-algebra course is designed to develop your ability to solve real-world problems and covers many introductory topics of algebra.
 Topics include fractions, decimals, algebraic expressions, order of operations, graphing ordered pairs on a coordinate plane, solving equations in one variable, solving and graphing inequalities, exponents, scientific notation, measuring and converting using metric units, measuring and converting in standard English units, and solving perimeter and area problems using formulas.

 Note: this course is not NCAA approved.

-This course is designed for high-school freshmen or older.
+This course is designed for first-year high school students on up.

 View a demo version of the course at https://iu.instructure.com/courses/1594673

 A basic knowledge of operations with fractions, decimals, and integers is suggested.

 The following textbook is required for this course:

 Charles, Randall I., Bonnie McNemar, and Alma Ramirez.
 Pre-Algebra.
 Upper Saddle River, New Jersey: Pearson, 2009.
 ISBN 978-0133659450